 - Keeping a well-stocked pantry means you can create amazing variety within your weekly meal plan – fuss-free and on budget.

 - Many vegetables can be prepped ahead and then refrigerated or frozen to make mealtime more convenient.
 Chop onions, celery and carrots in advance, then bag and refrigerate or freeze them in small batches.
 Freeze chopped onions raw, and blanch chopped carrots for two minutes before freezing.
 Celery can be frozen raw if you’ll use it within a few months, or blanched or lightly sautéed before flash freezing.

 Dishes for Days

 To prepare each group of recipes, you’ll need to start with two Super Saver packs of that cut.
 We’ve included easy make-ahead instructions for each.
-If you choose to prep in advance and freeze, simply place batches in a sealed container or freezer bag for up to for 8 to 12 months for pork and 10 to 12 months for beef.
+If you choose to prep in advance and freeze, simply place batches in a sealed container or freezer bag for 8 to 12 months for pork and 10 to 12 months for beef.
 Allow meat to thaw in the refrigerator right before using.

 Beef: Boneless Blade Steak